 Above all, the best precaution is to limit one’s alcohol intake and wait until all effects wear off before driving.
 Any form of drunk driving could lead to serious accidents, hefty penalties and even death.

 Drunk driving charges can result in serious consequences, including major fines, imprisonment, and loss of driving privileges.
 As such, it is important to have quality legal representation on your side if charged with these crimes.
 The drunk driving defense lawyers in Maryland with Alpert Schreyer can help defend you or your loved one from severe punishments for DUI charges.
-Contact our Maryland offices today for a free consultation at (866) 444-6363.
+Contact our Maryland offices today for a free case evaluation at (866) 444-6363.